Skip to main content

 On the day of signing:

-• Presence of the buyer, seller and the notary
+• Presence of the buyer, seller and notary

 • Payment of the full purchase price